 Summer to Summit - Rock Progression

 How long have you looked up at the walls of the chief and wondered if you have got what it takes to climb to the top?
-Well, you do and we'll help!
+Well, you do and we are here to help!

 After this very rewarding experience for both of us, I thought there must be more people out there with these same desires.
 So I developed this product to give others the tremendous rewards of ascending the chief by rock climb.